eramey16/habitex/README.md

 ## Parameters Retrieved

-HZVetter queries the following fields from the NASA Exoplanet Archive:
+habitex queries the following fields from the NASA Exoplanet Archive:

 | Parameter       | Description                          |
 |----------------|--------------------------------------|